JDong820/EE422C/Assignment1/src/Questions.md

 Output Questions
 ----------------

+* Is it acceptable to return an empty string due to the processing of "QUIT" as input?
+Or should the program terminate output when it sees "QUIT"?
 * What is the desired output format?
 Is it: `String.join(" ", resultStream)`? i.e. Should there be space or newlines at the end?
 * Is the desired output file `stdout` aka `System.out`?